How to Skim Coat a Wall for Beginners

 • Wide drywall knife or trowel

-• Mixing bucket and paddle
+• Mixing bucket equipped with a paddle

-• Sanding sponge or sandpaper (medium to fine grit)
+• Sanding sponge or fine-grit sandpaper

-• Water and a spray bottle
+• Water in a spray bottle for misting

 Step-by-Step Instructions